Smart Transfer and Refund Consolidation

 Counter-IBAN stored per leg — primary signal for cross-account matching

-Amount + time-window matching catches transfers without IBAN data
+Amount + time-window matching catches transfers and refunds without perfect bank metadata

 Cross-currency: $1000 → €925 within 3 days matches when the FX rate is plausible

-Original entries stay linked under the merged transfer for full audit trail
+Original entries stay linked under the consolidated transaction for full audit trail

 How it works